Bert van Marwijk

-Lambertus van Marwijk ([ˈbɛrt fɑ ˈmɑrʋɛik]; born 19 May 1952) is a Dutch football manager who was recently the head coach of the United Arab Emirates national team.
+Lambertus van Marwijk ([ˈbɛrt fɑ ˈmɑrʋɛik]; born 19 May 1952) is a Dutch football manager who is a member of the supervisory board for MVV Maastricht.
 As a player, he played for the Go Ahead Eagles, AZ, MVV and Fortuna Sittard amongst other clubs and also represented the Netherlands once.

 In 1982, van Marwijk began his transition into a manager, retiring as a player in 1988 and becoming a full-time manager.
 In 2002, he won the UEFA Cup with Feyenoord.
 Van Marwijk managed the Netherlands from 2008 until June 2012 and guided the country to the 2010 FIFA World Cup final, which was lost 1–0 in extra-time to Spain.
 He left this position after losing all three matches at UEFA Euro 2012.
-He qualified Saudi Arabia for the 2018 FIFA World Cup, where he coached Australia.
+He qualified Saudi Arabia for the 2018 FIFA World Cup but left before the World Cup began; he promptly coached Australia during the tournament.

 Playing career

 Van Marwijk was born in Deventer, Overijssel.
 As a forward and a midfielder, he played 393 matches in the Dutch highest division, the Eredivisie.
 He began his career at Go Ahead Eagles, his hometown club.
 After six seasons, he left Deventer and started to play in Alkmaar, for AZ.
 In 1978, he moved to MVV Maastricht, playing there for eight seasons before playing one season for Fortuna Sittard.
 He ended his playing career in 1988 after playing one season for the Belgium Football Club Assent.
 Van Marwijk had opportunities to play for bigger clubs like Feyenoord or West Ham United, but because of injuries he never made a big transfer.

 In 1975, van Marwijk was called up by Rinus Michels to play for the Dutch national team in a friendly match against Yugoslavia, which was his only cap.